The 7 feasts in the bible

 How we keep the 7 biblical feasts

-So of course we are not celebrating the feasts as described in the Old Testament 🙂
+We are not celebrating the feasts as described in the Old Testament 🙂

 We have the real deal so to speak, but as we study the Old Testament and the pictures God has put there, it only enhances and enlightens our understanding of who Jesus really is.
 It is truly an amazing journey of revelations!